This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 From precious aprons from 100 years ago to Japanese aprons currently used in restaurants around the world.

-Mr. Masao Oota, Japan's number one aprons collector, has a collection of over 400 historical aprons.
+Masao Ota, Japan's number one aprons collector, has a collection of over 400 pieces,

 We collected a total of 120 aprons made by Anything and held the "Japanese Aprons Exhibition."

-The first venue is Tsugane School, a primary school built during the Meiji period in Hokuto City, Yamanashi Prefecture that has been converted into a museum.
+The first venue was Tsugane School, a former elementary school built in the Meiji era in Hokuto City, Yamanashi Prefecture that has been turned into a museum.

-In an atmosphere that is perfect for wearing an apron, the history of Japanese commerce as seen through an apron is introduced,
+In an atmosphere that is perfect for wearing an apron, we will introduce the history of Japanese commerce as seen through an apron,

-The program introduced modern aprons as well as traditional manufacturing methods (for two months from October to November 2014).
+The program introduced modern aprons and traditional manufacturing methods (for two months from October to November 2014).

 apron